tylercollier/redux-form-test/README.md

 This project shows how to do unit and integrations tests with Redux-Form.

+## For redux-form version 6

+This project uses redux-form version 6.
+To see test examples for redux-form 5, see this tag: [redux-form-5][https://www.github.com/tylercollier/redux-form-test/tree/redux-form-5].

 ## Basic premise

 Ideally you should do both **unit tests** and **integration tests** with your form components.

 First, make sure you understand the general idea of testing connected components from [the Redux "Writing Tests" doc](http://redux.js.org/docs/recipes/WritingTests.html).
 Search for the section called **Connected Components**.

 So, you should have a "dumb" (aka presentational) React component that is separate from any connection to Redux and Redux-Form.
 It takes props.
 That's it.
-That's your **unit tests**.
+You test that with **unit tests**.

 You should also have a container React component that connects the presentational component to Redux and Redux-Form.
 To test this, your test becomes an **integration test** because you're hooking up your presentational component to redux's store.
 You're integrating them.